LacunaSoftware/docs/docs.en-us/articles/psc/on-premises/tool/put-blob.md

 ## Syntax

-This command can be used for moving a single file or multiple files.
+This command can be used for copying a single file or multiple files.

 > [!WARNING]
 > If there are existing files in the Blob Storage with the same name as the files copied they will be overwritten.